fliqa-io/interledger/README.md

     - MXN (Mexican Peso)
 - **payment pointer** = account number / wallet address (aka where the assets are deposited/withdrawn)
     - this is typically a URL address
-- **account** = holds one or multiple placement pointers and is locked to an asset type
+- **account** = holds one or multiple payment pointers and is locked to an asset type
 - **quote** = transaction fee

 ### 1. Fliqa initiates payment